|

 Planters and Garden Markers

 Any good garden needs some fun, colorful planters and garden markers to make identifying the plants easy.
+Here are some of our favorite DIY garden projects for creating unique and eye-catching planters and markers.

 1. Funny Face Seedlings